Quickstart Guide for celo-arb

 We have created this guide to help users of the new

 celo-arb strategy install and run the strategy on a cloud instance.

 This configuration installs the Docker build of Hummingbot on AWS.
 Note that you can use other cloud providers besides AWS, and you can also install Hummingbot by source or binary in addition to Docker.

 We assume that you already have an AWS account.

-Follow the instructions at Installation - Cloud Server Guide - AWS to launch an AWS instance.
+Follow the instructions at AWS Quick Start Guide: Launch a Linux Virtual Machine to launch an AWS instance.
 However, please make the following modifications to run

 While the free